fujieda/xkeymacs/Readme.txt

 Usage
 -----

 ### Run and exit

 Run xkeymacs.exe.
 It automatically run xkeymacs64.exe on 64bit
 versions of Windows.
-The gold key icon appears in the notification area of the taskbar when XKeymacs is running.
+The gold key icon appears in the notification area when XKeymacs is running.

-Right-click the gold (or silver) key icon, and select Exit from the pop up menu.
+To exit XKeymacs, right-click the gold (or silver) key icon, and select Exit in the pop up menu.

 ### Properties

 Right-click the gold key icon and select "Properties...", you can set key assigns per application.

-Properties dialog has three tabs: Basic, Advanced and List tab.
-The same configuration is shown by a different format in each tab.
+Properties dialog has three tabs: Basic, Advanced and List.
+The same configuration is shown by different formats in these tabs.
 In Basic tab, you can configure whether or not each key combination works like Emacs.
 In Advanced tab, you can configure keys assignments for each command.
 In Lis tab, you can take a look at the configuration.

 ### Import and export properties

 Select "Import Properties...", you can import an exported file.
 Select "Export Properties...", you can export the configuration under the following registry key to a file.
-**These features do not currently work on Windows 7.**
+**These features do not currently work.**

     HKEY_CURRENT_USER\Software\Oishi\XKeymacs2

 ### Options

 Select "Options...", you can set whether or not:
-1. run XKeymacs when you logon Windows.
+1. run XKeymacs when you logon Windows
-2. enable file completion on the Command Prompt.
+2. enable file completion on the Command Prompt
-3. display C-x-, Shift, Ctrl and Alt LED in the notification area.
+3. display C-x-, Shift, Ctrl and Alt LED in the notification area

 ### Keyboard layout

 Select "Keyboard Layout...", you can modify the keyboard layout.
 Drag & drop a key from the base keyboard to the remapped keyboard.
 The dropped key turns red.
 You can cancel the remap by clicking the red key.
-**This feature does not currently work on Windows 7.**
+**This feature does not currently work.**

 XKeymacs only uses the feature of remapping scan codes provided by Windows, so the remapping is not canceled after you disable or uninstall XKeymacs.